FHTW-HWSE/projekt-group14-hospital/Programstructue.md

 - **Given**: A patient is registered in the system
 - **When**: select the patient's name in the patient list
-- **Then**: The patient's information (name, age, arrival method, assigned seat, status) should be displayed along with their current status (waiting, being treated, discharged)
+- **Then**: The patient's information should be displayed along with their current status (waiting, discharged)

 <br>